 The LdM Program in Tuscania is uniquely immersive.
-Owing to its small town atmosphere and remote location, students can live and study in an authentic Italian environment.
+Owing to its small-town atmosphere, students can live and study in an authentic Italian environment.
+Located south of Florence and north of Rome, and with fewer than 10,000 inhabitants, Tuscania is an idyllic town in the Lazio region.